AndreiManoliu/fpons-pts/ai-vector-search-apex-adb/download/download.md

 12. Click Create Autonomous Database.

-    Your console will show that ADW is provisioning.
+    Your console will show that Autonomous Database is provisioning.
 This will take about 2 or 3 minutes to complete.

     You can check the status of the provisioning in the Work Request.

-## Task 3: Create a Database User and Grant Necessary Privileges
+## Task 2: Create a Database User and Grant Necessary Privileges

 Next head back to your ADB console, and select Database Actions and then SQL.
 Log in as ADMIN.
 This will open up an editor for us to perform statements.
 ![alt text](images/sqldev.png)